James Conner runs for 2 TDs and Cardinals snap a 3-game skid by beating Patriots 30-17

 Patriots: OL Cole Strange (knee) was activated from IR this week, but was inactive Sunday. … LB Christian Ellis (head) left in the fourth quarter.

-Cardinals: CB Max Melton (shin) left in the second half. … RB Trey Benson (ankle) left in the fourth quarter.
+Cardinals: CB Max Melton (shin) left in the second half but returned. … RB Trey Benson (ankle) left in the fourth quarter.

 Up Next